aryanonkar2005/BetterSearch/README.md

 </p>

 - **Natural Language & Intent Understanding**
-  - Since it uses LLMs behind the scenes it can understand human language and intent
+  - Since it uses LLMs behind the scenes it can understand human language and intent.
-  - Has access to up-to-date information from the web that it might use to answer search queries
+  - It also has access to up-to-date information from the web that it might use to answer search queries.

 - **Spatial Intelligence**
-  - Performs advanced spatial analysis and geoprocessing operations such as buffering, overlay, network analysis, and raster/vector processing.
+  - Can perform advanced spatial analysis and geoprocessing operations such as buffering, overlay, network analysis, and raster/vector processing.
-  - Conducts site suitability analysis using techniques like weighted overlay and Multi-Criteria Decision Making (MCDM) to evaluate and rank potential locations based on multiple spatial factors and constraints.
+  - Can conduct site suitability analysis using techniques like weighted overlay and many more to evaluate and rank potential locations based on multiple spatial factors and constraints.
   - It is connected to spatial data related to demographics, crime, satellite imagery, flight routes, business coordinates and details, infrastructure layers (road, train netowrks) etc.
   - It has access to dynamic real-time data streams such as traffic conditions, weather updates, and Air Quality Index (AQI), enabling timely spatial decision-making and situational awareness.